Freenove/Freenove_Computer_Case_Kit_Pro_for_Raspberry_Pi/docs/source/fnk0107/codes/tutorial/3_Installing_Raspberry_Pi_OS.rst

 .. image:: ../_static/imgs/3_Installing_Raspberry_Pi_OS/Chapter03_79.png
     :align: center

-:red:`For known system issues in VNC, such as incomplete display or misaligned mouse clicks after resolution switching, please refer to the` ":ref:`FNK0107-troubleshooting <fnk0107/codes/troubleshooting/issue_1:black bars at the bottom of the dsi screen>`" :red:`document located in the same directory.`
+:red:`For known system issues in VNC, such as incomplete display or misaligned mouse clicks after resolution switching, please refer to the` ":ref:`FNK0107-troubleshooting <fnk0107/codes/troubleshooting/issue_1:issue 1: black bars at the bottom of the dsi screen>`" :red:`document located in the same directory.`

 3.2 Flashing OS to NVMe SSD
 ******************************************